matrix-org/matrix.org/content/blog/2025/10/2025-10-10-post-mortem.md

 Frustratingly, the playback rate was slower than expected \- to replay the \~18 hours of WALs ended up taking 5.5 hours (we had been hoping it would take around 10 minutes for every 1 hour of WALs).
 It took until 16:27 UTC to replay all the WALs.
 And at this point we could log into the Postgres database on `db-02`.

 At long last, we had a working database instance, with no data loss.
 We promoted it to a primary database at 16:45 UTC, and started a Synapse test worker at 16:51 UTC.
 We could see new WALs start to appear in S3, which meant WAL shipping worked.
-It was time to restart Synapse and bring Matrix.org back online.
+It was time to restart Synapse and bring matrix.org back online.
 We started Synapse at 16:54 UTC, and after various thundering-herd overloads as everyone reconnected, all the workers were online and stable by 18:00 UTC.

-At this point, the server was back online, Matrix.org was catching up with everything that had happened on the rest of the federation while it was offline, albeit with a single database node (although WALs were being archived to S3 for safety)
+At this point, the server was back online, Matrix.org was catching up with everything that had happened on the rest of the federation while it was offline, albeit with a single database node (although WALs were being archived to S3 for safety).

 At this point, if our database had caught fire we could have been able to restore it without losing data, but at the cost of bringing Matrix.org offline again.
 We had just been through it, we didn’t want to do it again.
 We needed our secondary back.

 But we also needed the team to get some rest.
 Given how slow it was to replay WALs, we reconfigured our backups to happen against the primary database rather than against the (missing) replica.
 We let the European team go to bed, while our American SRE kept tabs on everything.
 At 03:26 UTC a new incremental backup completed.

 At 09:21 UTC we added the two NVMe disks to the RAID array and to the LVM volumes group of `db-01`.
 We rebooted to ensure the disks were properly detected and mounted \- but the server didn’t come back.
 We opened the lights-out console Mythic Beasts provides us, and saw that the RAID array was not in the functional state.
 We had rebooted `db-01` at a critical moment of the array reshaping.
-After fixing up the array to make it in a bootable state, `db-01` finally restarted, and we copied over the basebackup from `db-02` and set it replicating.
+After fixing up the array to bring it in a bootable state, `db-01` finally restarted, and we copied over the basebackup from `db-02` and set it to replicating.

 ## Lessons learned